 In the screenshot above, each marked line shows how the object is shown in Scene Explorer when applying the following operations:

-If you draw illustrations, you might have been familiar with those operations.
+If you draw illustrations, you might have been familiar with these operations.

 Whenever you use 3dsMax, you deal with ‘Viewport’, which displays the objects you created.

-Once you get used to those eight Viewports, you will be able to do modelling works smoothly.
+Once you get used to those eight Viewports, you will be able to do modelling more efficiently.

 Please find your easy-to-use layout.